Chapman808/Rectangle-Comparisons/README.md

 1. The left, right, top, and bottom boundaries of rectangles A and B.
 2. Whether or not the rectangles A and B intersect, and a list of all intersection points if so.
-3. Whether or not the rectangles are adjacent
+3. Whether or not the rectangles are adjacent.
-4. Whether or not A or B fully contains the other
+4. Whether or not A or B fully contains the other.

 ## Intersections: